When the stock market hiccups, as it is known to do from time to time, you may have one of several common reactions.

 Step 1: Recognize a loss has occurred

-I typically like to see a loss of at least $1,000, but TLH opportunities (for better or worse) have been hard to come by over the last couple years.
-When the market dropped a bunch after a recent investment, I pulled the trigger.
+I typically like to see a loss of at least $1,000, but TLH opportunities (for better or worse) were hard to come by for several years until March of 2020.
+This example came from a sharp drop after a relatively small investment, but I pulled the trigger to be able to capture the screen shots to share with you.

 Note that I only held these shares for four trading days.
 Did I create a wash sale by selling shares of a mutual fund that I purchased a few days earlier, well within the 30-day window?